ragav-hub/8-to-1-Multiplexer-System-Verilog/README.md

 ### Simulation Output

-The simulation is carried out using ModelSim 2020.1.

-Waveforms will display the selected input line being passed to the output according to the select signals.

-(Insert waveform screenshot after running simulation in ModelSim)

 ---

 ### Result

-The design and functional verification of an 8:1 Multiplexer using SystemVerilog HDL was successfully carried out in ModelSim 2020.1.
+The design and functional verification of an 8:1 Multiplexer using SystemVerilog HDL was successfully carried out in Synopsys VCS & DVE.
 The multiplexer correctly selected one of the eight inputs based on the 3-bit select signal.